leosena/challenge/README.md

 ## Dependencies

 User need to activate GPS and allow APP to access GPS data.
+Local storage (SharedPreferences) used for store usefull information like gps data and uuid, for usage on some procedures.

 ## APP Flow

 Splash Screen: Introduction of APP

 ![](https://github.com/leosena/challenge/blob/master/Screens/splash.PNG)

+Root Screen:

+- Check local storage if user is registered or not, then routes to specific screen.

 Register Screen: Here user register with his name, age and gender.